Dublin Bay 24

-The original five were Euphanzel, Fenestra, Vandra, Zephra and Adastra.
+The original five were Euphanzel, Fenestra, Vandra, Zephyra and Adastra.
 These were later joined by Harmony and Arandora.
 Periwinkle stayed in Scotland.

 The class is now defunct, and none of the Dún Laoghaire berthed fleet remain.
 The last Dublin Bay Sailing Club Dublin Bay 24 Class race was held on 25 September 2004.
 The entire fleet are currently undergoing a refit in Benodet, Brittany, France.
 Once restored the fleet will be based at Villefranche-sur-Mer on the French Riviera.

+There is at least one Dublin Bay 24 still afloat but she is in Sydney Australia.
+Wathara was built in Seaforth on Sydney Harbour by George Riddle and Sons and launched in 1948.
+Images of her are in the book Alfred Milne Yacht Designer 1872–1951.